 Unfortunately, hamstring strains are both common and painful.
-They strike athletes of all sorts -- runners, skaters, and football, soccer, and basketball players, to name a few.
+They strike athletes of all sorts -- including runners, skaters, and football, soccer, and basketball players.

-During a hamstring strain, one or more of these muscles gets stretched too far.
+During a hamstring strain, one or more of these muscles gets overloaded.
 The muscles might even start to tear.
-You're likely to get a hamstring strain during exercise that involves a lot of running and jumping or sudden stopping and starting.
+You're likely to get a hamstring strain during activities that involve a lot of running and jumping or sudden stopping and starting.

 Getting a hamstring strain is also more likely if:

-- The muscles in the front of your thigh (the quadriceps) are a lot stronger than your hamstrings.
+- The muscles in the front of your thigh (the quadriceps) are tight as they pull your pelvis forward and tighten the hamstrings.